peonmodel/sensorcontroller/README.md

 # Package for controlling sensor

+- scan continuously & stop
+- retrial
+- show registered sensors with no readings

 ## Specifications
 - have a list of available ports
 - invalid ports, ports that are not sensors are filtered away